vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/02_PART-A/07_ANNEXURE_I_PROCEEDINGS_OF_THE_FIRST_MEETING.md

 Dr. Daftari opined that this error of 23 days can be left over as it was and allowed to remain as a permanent constant error.
 The increase of the error should be stopped.

 Shri Karandikar said that the Government should have a solar year beginning from Vernal Equinox.
 He desired the length of the year to be tropical.
 He suggested that after shifting back by 23 days the V. E. day, viz., 21st March may be the beginning of the solar year, but the pancāngas may start the lunar year from Caitra suklādi.

+## 29. Vernal Equinox & Winter Solstice.

+The Chairman said that V.E. was on 21st March and that W.S. was on 22nd December.
+The problem was whether the Committee favoured V.E. or W.S. as the beginning of the solar year,

+Dr. Daftari said that W.S. is good for the civil calendar.
+In any case, the seven-day week should not be touched which was agreed to by the Committee.
+Dr. Gorakh Prasad, Prof. Vaidya and Shri Lahiri favoured the V.E. as the commencement for the solar year.

+## 30. Length of the Months.

+Shri Karandikar's view was that the time taken by the sun to go through 30° on the zodiac should be the length of the month.
+The Chairman pointed out that the lengths of months would vary from 29 to 32, and would cause much inconvenience.

 The Committee agreed to have 5 solar months of 31 days and 7 months of 30 days in an ordinary year and in a leap year 6 solar months of 31 days and six months of 30 days.